visitscotland/digital-documents/DIGITAL-PARTNER-STANDARDS.md

 #### Tracking requirements

-Google Tag Manager implementation on websites: This will be used to implement standard tools and technologies including, but not limited to google analytics and tracking technologies for marketing purposes (i.e. Facebook pixel, DoubleClick floodlight tags, LinkedIn analytics pixel, etc).
+- Google Tag Manager implementation on websites: This will be used to implement standard tools and technologies including, but not limited to google analytics and tracking technologies for marketing purposes (i.e. Facebook pixel, DoubleClick floodlight tags, LinkedIn analytics pixel, etc).

-DataLayer implementation on the asset with sufficient information to allow tracking of relevant metrics and business KPIs, including but not limited to standard and custom DataLayer variables, unique event IDs, and metadata pushed into the DataLayer.
+- DataLayer implementation on the asset with sufficient information to allow tracking of relevant metrics and business KPIs, including but not limited to standard and custom DataLayer variables, unique event IDs, and metadata pushed into the DataLayer.

 #### Reporting requirements

 The VisitScotland Digital Analytics team will manage the setup of any Analytics infrastructure, with the assistance of any Digital Partner when appropriate.
 As stated above, discussions with the Analytics team should be had early in any Discovery phase and before development starts.
 These discussions are likely to centre around:

-Creation of a Google Analytics account/property/views to ensure accurate and relevant reporting of the asset.
+- Creation of a Google Analytics account/property/views to ensure accurate and relevant reporting of the asset.
 This will include standard analytics metrics (pageviews, sessions, bounce rate, etc) as well as specific events tracking, goals and KPIs for the asset.

-Site search tracking and reporting within Google Analytics.
+- Site search tracking and reporting within Google Analytics.

-SEO reporting in Google Analytics.
+- SEO reporting in Google Analytics.

-Custom channel grouping based on specific asset needs.
+- Custom channel grouping based on specific asset needs.

-Note, that website reporting is subject to opt-in consent for all non-essential/non-strictly necessary cookies.
+Note, that website reporting is subject to **opt-in consent** for all non-essential/non-strictly necessary cookies.
 See GDPR compliance in the use of cookies and similar technologies for further information.

 ### GPDR compliance in the use of cookies and similar technologies

-To comply with current GDPR legislation, all VisitScotland digital assets (websites and mobile apps) must obtain consent before collecting any user data, personal or otherwise.
+To comply with current GDPR legislation, all VisitScotland digital assets (websites and mobile apps) must **obtain consent before collecting any user data, personal or otherwise**.
 This requires the implementation of opt-in consent for cookies and similar technologies (e.g. google analytics, Facebook pixel, YouTube embedded videos, etc).

 All but essential or strictly necessary cookies will require opt-in consent to fire/deploy on a user’s browser.
 As a result, Digital Partners must consider the impact of intended / required functionality if consent for the relevant cookies is not given and mitigate such impacts to the satisfaction of VisitScotland.